uw-midsun/CAN-Explorer/README.md

 sudo nano /etc/systemd/system/redis.service
 ```

-The start of the service section should look like this
+Replace start of the service section with this
 ```
 [Service]
 Type=forking